HITS-MCM/gromacs-ramd/docs/user-guide/mdp-options.rst

    (4) [nm]
    This value has to be adjusted for the system studied: no protein-ligand contacts should be observed in the last snapshot of a dissociation trajectory.
-Usually 40 Angstrom is enough, but in the case of a long dissociation channel (as in membrane proteins) maxDist must be increased accordingly.
+Usually 4 nm is enough, but in the case of a long dissociation channel (as in membrane proteins) maxDist must be increased accordingly.
 Method performance is not very sensitive to the upper limit of this parameter since motion of the free ligand due to the